 Echinacea, a North American wildflower, contains a variety of biologically active substances.

-Most adverse effects are mild and transitory; they include dizziness, fatigue, headache, and GI symptoms.
+Most adverse effects are mild and transitory; they include dizziness, fatigue, headache, and gastrointestinal symptoms.
 No other adverse effects are known.
-Theoretically, echinacea is contraindicated in patients with autoimmune disorders, multiple sclerosis, AIDS, TB, and organ transplants because it may stimulate T cells.
-Echinacea inhibits some cytochrome P-450 enzymes and stimulates others; it can therefore potentially interact with drugs metabolized by the same enzymes (eg, anabolic steroids, azole antifungals, methotrexate).
+Theoretically, echinacea is contraindicated in patients with autoimmune disorders, multiple sclerosis, AIDS, tuberculosis, and organ transplants because it may stimulate T cells.
 Allergic reactions are possible in patients with allergies to ragweed, chrysanthemum, marigold, daisies, or related allergens.

 Karsch-Volk M, Barrett B, Kiefer D, et al: Echinacea for preventing and treating the common cold.
 Cochrane Database Syst Rev (2) CD000530, 2014. doi: 10.1002/14651858.CD000530.pub3.